benkulcsar/reddit-metrics/README.md

 ### Tools

-The project was developed using the following tools
+The project was developed using the following tools:

 - Python 3.9
 - Docker, Make and Terraform